Restore Your Bite, Improve Function

 • Extended treatment timeline:

-The full process from consultation to final crown placement can take anywhere from three to nine months.
+In many cases, the full process from consultation to final crown placement can take anywhere from three to nine months.
 This duration includes healing time between each stage, especially if grafting is involved.

 Dental implants, bridges, and dentures are all options for replacing missing teeth.
 Each has different benefits, limitations, and maintenance needs.
 The most suitable option depends on your oral health, bone condition, and treatment goals.
 Here’s a general comparison: